wazhxi/A/README.md

 - `docs/architecture.md`: System architecture, component responsibilities, and data/contract surfaces.
 - `docs/roadmap.md`: Stepwise delivery plan from MVP to extensions.

+## Current implementation status
+- The backend hand engine is a local simulation that shuffles a deck in memory, scripts lightweight "AI" actions, and picks a winner via a naive score; it does **not** call real models, enforce full Texas Hold'em rules, or connect to VRF/chain settlement.
+See `backend/src/state/gameEngine.ts`.
+- Stakes and users are tracked in memory via REST (`/api/stakes`), with manually typed wallet addresses and no wallet connection, deposit/withdrawal, or on-chain balance verification.
+- Solidity contracts (`contracts/contracts/*.sol`) are present but not yet wired to the backend; no hand data, randomness requests, or vault updates are posted on-chain.
+- The React UI polls lobby/hand state and posts stakes, but lacks wallet login, balance display, on-chain transfer flows, and richer table animations.

 ## Getting started (high level)
 1. Review `docs/architecture.md` to understand the end-to-end flow, contracts, and services.
 2. Use `docs/roadmap.md` to guide implementation order and milestone validation.